 The exhibition catalogue—”The Immensity of the universe” in the Art of Giovanna Garzoni, edited by Sheila Barker—is available for order through Casa Editrice Sillabe.
 Contributors include Aoife Cosgrove, Anatole Tchikine, Sheila ffolliott, Elena Fumagalli, Mary D. Garrard, Lucia Tongiorgi Tomasi, Francesco Morena, Peter M. Lukehart, and Pasquale Focarile.

-More Art Herstory blog posts about museum exhibitions:
+More Art Herstory museum exhibition reviews:

 “Artemisia” at the National Gallery: A Review, by Dr. Sheila McTighe

 Warp and Weft: Women as Custodians of Jewish Heritage in Italy, by Dr. Anastazja Buttitta

 A Tale of Two Women Painters, by Natasha Moura